apache/echarts-doc/en/option/component/y-axis.md

 + `'left'`
 + `'right'`

-The first y axis in grid defaults to be the left（`'left'`） of the grid, and the second y axis is on the other side against the first y axis.
+The first y axis in grid defaults to be the left (`'left'`)  of the grid, and the second y axis is on the other side against the first y axis.

 {{ use: axis-common(
     prefix='#',